sparklabnyc/cookiecutter-r-project/README.md

 ## Usage

-1. Create a new environment install cookiecutter with `mamba create --name cookiecutter-env cookiecutter pre-commit`.
+1. Create a new environment with `mamba create --name cookiecutter-env cookiecutter pre-commit`.
 2. Activate this environment and run `cookiecutter gh:sparklabnyc/cookiecutter-r-project`.
 3. `cd` into the project and run `git init` and `pre-commit install` to set up the hooks.